dreidev/tasks/local-cart.md

 - You may use a framework of your choosing.
 - Vanilla JS is better, jQuery is worse.
-- Please don't use any extra libraries if you can. (no bootstrap)
+- Please don't use any extra libraries if you can. (no bootstrap, it's not worth it)
 - The design should be responsive (as shown in the design link)
 - You should use ES6+ Javascript Features, all modern browsers support ES Modules and async/await
 - Create a repo for the project and publish it as a [Github page](https://pages.github.com/) or using [now.sh](https://now.sh/)